guacsec/guac/demo/GraphQL.md

 The data we have ingested in GUAC is based on the SBOM files in the `guac-data` repo, but does not contain any vulnerability information.
 GUAC has built-in "certifiers" which can search the ingested data and attach vulnerability data to them.
-To run the certifiers, run:
+The OSV certifier will search for OSV vulnerability information.
+To run the OSV certifiers, run:

 ```bash
 go run ./cmd/guacone certifier